Leadville 100 MTB (August 12, 2023)

 Honestly, Columbine climb isn’t as hard as people talk about it.
 I mean, if you push it beyond your endurance abilities, it will kick your ass, but so will any other climb, whether it’s at elevation or around sea level.
 Find your gear and grind it out.
 Nothing new.

-And here the racing began.
-No, I didn’t change my perception of the day or anything, but if we look at the numbers – from the top of Columbine and all the way to the finish I was passing people, one after another, a little over a hundred of them in total.
-And I don’t remember many people passing me (there were two dudes coming around me at the very bottom of Boulevard, but that’s it).
-Does that mean my pacing for the first half of the race actually was right?
+And here, the racing began.
+No, I didn’t change my perception of the day or anything, but if we look at the numbers — from the top of Columbine and all the way to the finish, I was passing people, one after another, a little over a hundred of them in total.
+And I don’t remember many people passing me (two dudes were coming around me at the very bottom of Boulevard, but that’s it).
+Does that mean my pacing for the first half of the race was actually right?
 Nah, I still don’t think so.
-I think I could go harder.
-But we’ll never know.
+I could go harder.
+But we’ll never know what would've happened if I did.

 3/3 (Back to town)